TemirkhanN/intrakill/README.md

 So far, it's designed to allow importing entire storage from desktop version within the same local network.
 Yes, local.
 I can see no reason to share storage through clouds or with someone else.
 We have websites for that.
-> Desktop runs simple webserver once logged in.
-Importer must provide the IP and the password of the original(desktop) storage.
+> Importer must provide the IP and the password of the original(desktop) storage.
 > Once import it complete, the same password is used to unlock storage on the importer app.

 ### Where is the storage